jhsware/create-inferno-app-experimental/docusaurus/docs/production-build.md

 `npm run build` creates a `build` directory with a production build of your app.
 Inside the `build/static` directory will be your JavaScript and CSS files.
 Each filename inside of `build/static` will contain a unique hash of the file contents.
 This hash in the file name enables [long term caching techniques](#static-file-caching).

-When running a production build of freshly created Create React App application, there are a number of `.js` files (called _chunks_) that are generated and placed in the `build/static/js` directory:
+When running a production build of freshly created Create Inferno App application, there are a number of `.js` files (called _chunks_) that are generated and placed in the `build/static/js` directory:

 `main.[hash].chunk.js`